What Size Air Conditioner Do I Need?

 Whether you’re looking for a central air conditioning system or a wall, freestanding, or window unit, it’s essential to know exactly what you need before you start shopping for one.

 Air conditioners are measured by their cooling capacity in BTUs per hour.
 BTU stands for British Thermal Unit and is used to measure how much heat a particular air conditioner can remove from the air in the space of an hour.

-For freestanding, wall, or window units, the cooling capacity can range from 5,000 BTUs to 34,000 BTUs.
+For freestanding, wall, or window units, the cooling capacity can range from 5,000 BTUs to 8,500 BTUs.
 You would need to measure the size of the room in which the unit will be placed to calculate what size you need.

 For a central air conditioning unit, you’ll need to know the square footage of your entire house.
 Where in the country you live also affects your air conditioning needs.
 If you live in a northern state, you’ll need less cooling capacity than someone living in a southern state.
-Online calculators will therefore also ask for your zip code so they can automatically factor in location for you.
+Online A/C BTU calculators will ask for your zip code so they can automatically factor in location for you.

-To calculate for yourself how big of a central air conditioning unit you need, multiply your home’s total square footage by 30.
+To calculate for yourself how big of a central air conditioning unit you need, multiply your home’s total square footage by 20.
 Divide that total by 12,000.
 Then subtract 1.0 for the total number of tons you need.
 If you live in a warmer climate, don’t subtract the 1.0.

 If you are purchasing a central air conditioner, you should only need one.
 Central air conditioning units are meant to cool an entire house.
 Room air conditioning units are generally meant for just the room in which they’re located.
 If you’re investing in room-specific units instead of central air, you’ll need to decide which rooms need it the most and then purchase an appropriately sized unit for each room.

 WHAT DOES AC SIZE AFFECT?